Aliases for CD79A Gene

 GeneCards Summary for CD79A Gene

-CD79A (CD79a Molecule, Immunoglobulin-Associated Alpha) is a Protein Coding gene.
-Diseases associated with CD79A include agammaglobulinemia 3 and dermatitis herpetiformis.
-Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include transmembrane signaling receptor activity.
+CD79A (CD79a Molecule) is a Protein Coding gene.
+Diseases associated with CD79A include Agammaglobulinemia 3, Autosomal Recessive and Agammaglobulinemia, Non-Bruton Type.
+Among its related pathways are Fc-GammaR Pathway and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is CD79B.

 Required in cooperation with CD79B for initiation of the signal transduction cascade activated by binding of antigen to the B-cell antigen receptor complex (BCR) which leads to internalization of the complex, trafficking to late endosomes and antigen presentation.
 Also required for BCR surface expression and for efficient differentiation of pro- and pre-B-cells.
 Stimulates SYK autophosphorylation and activation.
 Binds to BLNK, bringing BLNK into proximity with SYK and allowing SYK to phosphorylate BLNK.
 Also interacts with and increases activity of some Src-family tyrosine kinases.
 Represses BCR signaling during development of immature B-cells.